 · A shortlist and longlist of entries will be published on the website in early October; the winners and runners-up will be informed of the judges' decisions in mid-October.

 · All entries must be the original work of the entrant.
 Entrants must be 18 years old or older on or before 9 November 2017.

 · Entries must not have been published elsewhere (online, digital, or print) before 9 November 2017.

 · Winners of 2015 or 2016 Allingham Poetry or Flash Fiction competitions are not eligible to re-enter in 2017.

 · All entries must be written in English.

 · Entries must be typed.
 Handwritten entries will not be considered.

 · Entries can be submitted by email or by post.
-The deadline for receipt of postal entries is Friday, September 9, 2016.
-For email entries, the deadline is midnight on Sunday, September 11, 2016.
+The deadline for receipt of postal entries is Friday, September 8, 2017.
+For email entries, the deadline is extended to midnight, Sunday 17th of September.

 · Each entrant may submit up to 5 poems, maximum 40 lines per poem.